Xerozzz/Python-URL-Shorterner/README.md

 I might modify this in the future to allow customizable links (eg. <domain>/mywebsite) but for now this works well for a local link shortener.

+<b>NOTE:</b> This repo is no longer maintained.
+The app still works but it wil no longer be updated.

 ## Installation

 Pre-requisites: